antron3000/uSwap/README.md

 # How to deploy the Vyper contracts

 There is more than one way to deploy vyper contracts.
-This is how I did it.
+It's easiest to use a deploy script, but since I haven't written one yet, This is how I did it.
 ###
 Read and Edit on remix.ethereum.org
 - Get contract code.